ary-na/Smart-Board/README.md

 GOXR3PLUS, 2022.
 JavaFx: how make a clickable image using scenebuilder. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/40495658/javafx-how-make-a-clickable-image-using-scenebuilder> [Accessed 27 April 2022].

+Graham and Fabian, 2022.
+How to add css to a JavaFx element. [online] Stack Overflow.
+Available at: <https://stackoverflow.com/questions/41642403/how-to-add-css-to-a-javafx-element> [Accessed 11 May 2022].

 Halim, B., 2022.
 How to get Text from fxml TextField. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/41683209/how-to-get-text-from-fxml-textfield> [Accessed 11 April 2022].

+Horea, A., 2022.
+Advanced Java programming with JavaFx: Write an email client. [online] udemy.com.
+Available at: <https://www.udemy.com/course/advanced-programming-with-javafx-build-an-email-client/> [Accessed 11 May 2022].

 Hotzst, Ryzhikov, E. and MrEbbinghaus, 2022.
 How to switch scenes in JavaFX. [online] Stack Overflow.
 Available at: <https://stackoverflow.com/questions/37200845/how-to-switch-scenes-in-javafx> [Accessed 11 April 2022].